dougo-chris/phoenix-graphql/STEP_5.md

 #### Add the likes field to the books schema & graphql type

-- Note : The original database migration has the "likes" column
+- Note : The original database migration has the `likes` column

 Edit `lib/bookstore/schema/book.ex`